ietf-wg-cellar/matroska-specification/codec/av1.md

 OBU trailing bits SHOULD be limited to byte alignment and SHOULD not be used for padding.

-`Sequence Header OBUs` SHOULD be omitted when they are bit-identical to the one found in `CodecPrivate` and __[decoder_model_info_present_flag]__ is 0 and the previous `Sequence Header OBUs` in the bistream, if any, was also bit-identical to the one found in `CodecPrivate`.
+`Sequence Header OBUs` SHOULD be omitted when they are bit-identical to the one found in `CodecPrivate` and no __[operating_parameters_info]__ exists and the previous `Sequence Header OBUs` in the bistream, if any, was also bit-identical to the one found in `CodecPrivate`.
 They can be kept when encryption constraints require it.

 A `SimpleBlock` MUST NOT be marked as a Keyframe if it doesn't contain a `Frame OBU`.
 A `SimpleBlock` MUST NOT be marked as a Keyframe if the first `Frame OBU` doesn't have a __[frame_type]__ of `KEY_FRAME`.
 A `SimpleBlock` MUST NOT be marked as a Keyframe if it doesn't contains a `Sequence Header OBU` unless the `Sequence Header OBU` is correctly omitted (see above).